 We build networks to collaborate, share and promote good practice as well as spreading and implementing proven solutions.
 We also connect innovators with funding, evaluation and partners to allow their innovations to be refined, proven and adopted.

-Here are some examples of the work we are currently doing to support mental health in the West of England…
+Alongside the Mental Health Safety Improvement Programme, here are some examples of the work we are currently doing to support mental health in the West of England…

 Our Future Challenges Programme supports innovators and local partners to pilot innovations in a real-world setting and, if they are successful, generate evidence to support their wider adoption.

 Two innovations were selected under the Young People and Mental Health Resilience theme.
+Read more about Future Challenges: Young People and Mental Health Resilience here.